 - Non-porous granite substrate.

 Water levels normally peak in late-May and June.
-But after wet winters and cool springs, they can be delayed until (or remain elevated into) July.
+But after wet winters and cool springs, flows may not peak until late-June and will remain elevated into August.

 On a typical warm and sunny day, the creeks rise and fall considerably.
 They are highest in the early-evening, swollen with an entire day of melt; and lowest in the morning, after a night of near-freezing temperatures.